 '''

---with-root-prefix=""
+--with-root-prefix="" and --bindir=/bin

 '''

 Certain programs (such as the e2fsck program) are considered essential programs.
 When, for example, /usr is not mounted, these programs still need to be available.
 They belong in directories like /lib and /sbin.
 If this option is not passed to E2fsprogs' configure, the programs are installed into the /usr directory.